The Android Platform Security Model (2023): Android background and scope

-\paragraph{Apps can be written in any language.} As long as apps interface with the Android framework using the well-defined Java language APIs for process workflow, they can be written in any programming language, with or without runtime support, compiled or interpreted.
-Android does not currently support non-Java language APIs for the basic process lifecycle control, because they would have to be supported in parallel, making the framework more complex and therefore more error-prone.
-Note that this restriction is not directly limiting, but apps need to have at least a small Java language wrapper to start their initial process and interface with fundamental OS services.
-The important implication of this flexibility for security mechanisms is that they cannot rely on compile-time checks or any other assumptions on the build environment.
-Therefore, Android security needs to be based on runtime protections around the app boundary.
+Another goal of Android is to provide application developers with maximum flexibility.
+As a result, Android: \begin{enumerate} \item Explicitly supports installation of apps from arbitrary sources, including alternative app stores and apps independently distributed without a store at all.\footnote{Consequently, there is a long tail of apps with a very specific purpose, being installed on only a few devices, and/or targeting old Android API releases.
+The definition of and changes to APIs, therefore, need to consider the large number of such \emph{legacy} applications that are part of the Android ecosystem.} \item Allows applications to be written in any programming language, with or without runtime support, compiled or interpreted.\footnote{Android does not currently support non-Java language APIs for the basic process lifecycle control, because they would have to be supported in parallel, making the framework more complex and therefore more error-prone.
+Note that this restriction is not directly limiting, but apps need to have at least a small Java language wrapper to start their initial process and interface with fundamental OS services. } \end{enumerate} These design decisions have immediate implications for the security posture; Android cannot rely on compile-time checks or any other assumptions on the build environment, nor can it depend exclusively on a centralized store to enforce compatibility and security.